saitosatoshi-1/EEG_EMG_FBTCS/README.md

 # EEG-Embedded EMG Analysis During Focal to Bilateral Tonic–Clonic Seizures

-This repository contains the Python scripts used in the study:
+This repository provides the reproducible Python analysis pipeline used in:

 **Saito S, Kuramochi I, Taniguchi G, Kondo S, Tanaka H.**
 *Electromyographic components contaminating the scalp EEG during focal to bilateral tonic–clonic seizures as potential markers for seizure detection and lateralization: an exploratory study.*